 My friend Jane used to commute by train from the Cotswolds to London, each working day, for her job in marketing.
-Over time she became increasingly fed up of having to get up early and then getting home late.
+Over time she became increasingly fed up with having to get up early and then getting home late.
 The commute was expensive, unreliable, crowded and uncomfortable.
 She was on a treadmill that was affecting both her physical and mental health, which needed addressing.

 A few years ago she took the plunge and relocated to a small flat in London.
 It was a fraction of the size of her previous house and she also missed not having a garden, as before.
 However, she accepted the compromises and was able to spend more time at home and even had time to socialise during the week.
-Her mental health benefitted as a result, even though she missed friends and family she had left behind.
+Her mental health benefitted as a result, even though she missed the friends and family she had left behind.

 Then the pandemic came along with all its devastating consequences.
 For many, working from home was the only option, if they wanted to keep earning.
 Busy offices were no longer considered safe, due to the risk of transmission.
-Many companies invested in the technology to provide their employees the facility to work from home.
+Many companies invested in technology to provide their employees with the facility to work from home.
 Undoubtedly, countless more businesses would have gone bust without this option.

 This got Jane thinking about her living options again.
 She missed the Cotswolds and would love to return if possible.
 Her employer agreed, that she could continue to work from home, on a permanent basis and would only be required to come into the office one day a week.
 This was the ‘green light’ that Jane was looking for.